Marcus M. Pomeroy: Career

 Pomeroy relocated to New York in 1868, and then to Chicago in 1875, also spending time in Denver before returning to New York.

 In later years, he became a leader of the Greenback Party and the People's Party/Union Labor Party of Wisconsin.
 During the 1880s he employed African-American journalist George Edwin Taylor as city editor of Pomeroy's Democrat.
 It claimed to have the largest circulation of any political newspaper in the country.
-In July of 1891, he visited Logan County, West Virginia and interviewed William Anderson "Devil Anse" Hatfield.
+In July 1891, he visited Logan County, West Virginia and interviewed William Anderson "Devil Anse" Hatfield.

 Pomeroy died in Brooklyn in 1896.

 Family

 Pomeroy married three times; his second wife, née Louise Rider or Ryder, became a celebrated Shakespearean actress, known as Louise Pomeroy.